This is my story about my relationship with the sun that led to my new book,

 In my early forties, I was diagnosed with borderline osteoporosis, and the diagnosis frightened me to my core.
 At that time, I attributed my low bone mass to never having developed good bone-building habits as a teenager.
 An estimated 80 to 90 percent of peak bone mass is acquired by age eighteen in girls and by age twenty in boys, which makes youth the best time to “invest” in one’s bone health.
 During my adolescence, I had a poor diet, didn’t exercise, and smoked a pack of cigarettes daily.
 So, having porous bones seemed a likely consequence of those poor health habits during my teen years.
 However, despite my mid-life efforts to build bone through a better diet and exercise regimen (and without ingesting commonly prescribed osteoporosis drugs), I continued to lose density.

 So, while I fried in the sun in my early years, I did not get enough sun in adulthood!
 For my own health, I needed to unravel the plethora of research papers and opinions from experts in the fields of vitamin D, osteoporosis, and skin cancer.
-As one research article led to another, and I delved ever deeper, I realized how little of the fast-expanding body of knowledge about the sun’s vital role in our health maintenance was available in an accessible and understandable format.
+As one research paper led to another, and I delved ever deeper, I realized how little of the fast-expanding body of knowledge about the sun’s vital role in our health maintenance was available, in an accessible and understandable format.
 So, what started out as a thirty-page pamphlet turned into this book, Dr. Lani’s No-Nonsense Sun Health Guide.
 Given the ramifications of either too much or too little sunshine, my recommendations here are based on research and, at times, good old common sense.

 Excessive sun exposure can indeed increase skin cancer risk, yet the sun is essential for our health and well-being.
 The sunshine vitamin is a key ingredient for crucial bodily functions, including supporting bone growth as well as the nervous and immune systems.
 Vitamin D deficiency has been implicated in a wide range of disease processes including diabetes, multiple sclerosis, heart disease, depression, leukemia, eczema, many forms of cancer, and a host of additional ailments discussed further in forthcoming chapters of this book.
 And the added benefit of sunlight itself is crucial in maintaining a healthy mental status, as well as stimulating hormones necessary for a good night’s sleep.

 Today, now at age 70, I have sustained over 20 skin cancers, including one melanoma that was caught very early.
-I regularly scan my own skin and almost all of my skin cancers, before my dermatologist.
+I regularly scan my own skin and almost all of my skin cancers I found, before my dermatologist.
 I am now informed and aware of the benefits and risks of sun exposure, I expose my skin cautiously to the sun for a few minutes, in order to produce some natural vitamin D, knowing that the sun can both heal and harm.
 I am hardly wanton regarding my time in the sun; in fact, quite the opposite, I am fully present and conscious of exactly how much exposure I receive.
 With this book, I offer a practical guide for a relationship with the sun—one devoid of fear yet imbued with cautious awareness.

 My journey, which started out as a quest to improve my own health, led me to question and learn what the body needs for optimal functioning.
 In that pursuit, I discovered that the sun, while often a source of joy and pleasure, also plays a vitally important and central role for our overall health.
-Here I share with you what I have learned in the hope that your life, too, is enhanced with sunlight, more joy, and better health.
+Here I share with you what I have learned in the hope that your life too is enhanced with sunlight, more joy, and better health.